taichi-dev/taichi/docs/external.rst

 **Import data from NumPy array to Taichi fields** via ``from_numpy()``.
-This allow people to initialize Taichi fields via numpy array, e.g.:
+This allows people to initialize Taichi fields via NumPy arrays.
+E.g.,

 .. code-block:: python